precice/precice.github.io/pages/community/precice-workshop-organization.md

 - Fitting around 50 people (but not much larger than that)
 - For the hands-on training course and the user support sessions: easy access at every seat, (collaborative) working surface, enough power sockets, stable internet connection
 - For the talks: good acoustics and visibility, recording infrastructure
-- For the world café: (standing) tables, placed far from each other, relatively isolated from active areas of the building
+- For the world café: (standing) tables, placed far from each other, isolated from noisy areas of the building
 - For the catering: ideally next to the rooms, isolated, standing

-With "recording infrastructure", we mean infrastructure to capture the speaker audio+video, slides, and an additional microphone.
-We can provide specialized hardware to do the mixing of these channels into what you later see as recordings on YouTube.
+With "recording infrastructure", we mean infrastructure to capture the speaker audio+video, slides, and an additional microphone in separate stream (a meeting camera system is typically not fitting the purpose).
+We can provide specialized hardware to do the mixing of these channels into what you later see as recordings on YouTube, if this is not already available in the room.

 The rooms for the training and the talks are typically different, even if the schedule is typically structured as a single track.
+The catering and the world café can typically use the same room and tables, but reusing the collaborative working room for the world café is also fine.

 ### Define financing scheme